David Hume: Death

-Diarist and biographer James Boswell saw Hume a few weeks before his death from a form of abdominal cancer.
+The diarist and biographer James Boswell saw Hume a few weeks before his death from a form of abdominal cancer.
 Hume told him that he sincerely believed it a "most unreasonable fancy" that there might be life after death.
-Hume asked that his body be interred in a "simple Roman tomb", requesting in his will that it be inscribed only with his name and the year of his birth and death, "leaving it to Posterity to add the Rest".
+Hume asked for his body to be interred in a "simple Roman tomb", requesting in his will for it to be inscribed only with his name and the year of his birth and death, "leaving it to Posterity to add the Rest".

-David Hume died at the southwest corner of St. Andrew's Square in Edinburgh's New Town, at what is now 21 Saint David Street.
+Hume died at the southwest corner of St Andrew's Square in Edinburgh's New Town, at what is now 21 Saint David Street.
 A popular story, consistent with some historical evidence and with the help of coincidence, suggests that the street was named after Hume.

 His tomb stands, as he wished it, on the southwestern slope of Calton Hill, in the Old Calton Cemetery.
 Adam Smith later recounted Hume's amusing speculation that he might ask Charon, Hades' ferryman, to allow him a few more years of life in order to see "the downfall of some of the prevailing systems of superstition".
-The ferryman replied, "You loitering rogue, that will not happen these many hundred years.… Get into the boat this instant."
+The ferryman replied, "You loitering rogue, that will not happen these many hundred years....
+Get into the boat this instant."